rzig/carpet/README.md

 ```ruby
   redcarpetable :field_name
 ```
-This will render whatever field you passed in with the standard Redcarpet HTML renderer.
+This will render whatever field you provided with the standard [Redcarpet HTML renderer](https://github.com/vmg/redcarpet#darling-i-packed-you-a-couple-renderers-for-lunch).
 If you want to specify multiple fields to render, separate them with commas, like this:
 ```ruby
   redcarpetable :field_name, :another_field_name, :yet_another_field_name
 ```

+### Options
-Redcarpet also allows you to pass a set of options to the renderer.
-To specify these options, add a ```render_opts``` hash to your model, like so:
+Redcarpet also allows you to pass a set of options to the renderer (these can be any standard Redcarpet options).
+To specify these options, add a ```render_opts``` hash to the line, like so:
 ```ruby
   redcarpetable :field_name, render_opts: {some_option: some_value}
 ```
+If you specify multiple fields in the same line, the render options will apply to all of them.
+If you need different render options for each field, you will have to make a new line for each field.

 To access the rendered content for a field, use the following statement:
 ```ruby
   yourmodel.rendered_field_name
 ```

-If you specified multiple fields in the same line, the render options will apply to all of them.
-If you need different render options for each field, you will have to make a new line for that field.
+### Aliases
-If you need to customize the name of that method, specify an array of names, like ths:
+If you need to customize the name the method that provides the rendered Markdown, specify an array of alternative names, like this:
 ```ruby
   redcarpetable :field_name, as: [:some_name, :some_other_name]
 ```
-So, then you would say:
+So, then you could say:
 ```ruby
   yourmodel.some_other_name
 ```